kshields412/PopKitchen/README.md

 # PopKitchen

+Follow the following instructions to successfully run this application on your local machine!

 ## Cloning This Repository

-Follow the following instructions to successfully run this application on your local machine!
-Cloning This Repository

-    Navigate your browser to https://github.com/deltaGPhys/FinanceApp-Client
+- Navigate your browser to https://github.com/deltaGPhys/FinanceApp-Client
-    Click the green "Clone or Download" button and copy github web URL or password protected SSH key.
+- Click the green "Clone or Download" button and copy github web URL or password protected SSH key.
-    Open the command line interface.
+- Open the command line interface.
-    Navigate to the folder on your computer you would like to place the repository.
+- Navigate to the folder on your computer you would like to place the repository.
-    Type "git clone" and then paste the repository url or SSH key.
+- Type `git clone repo-name` and then paste the repository url or SSH key.
-    Navigate into project repository to confirm clone was successful.
+- Navigate into project repository to confirm clone was successful.

 ## Install Bootstrap